solana-foundation/developer-content/docs/economics/staking/index.md

 #### Delegate your Stake

-Follow the wallet's instructions for delegating your to your chosen validator.
+Follow the wallet's instructions for delegating your stake to your chosen validator.

 ## Stake Account Details